NGC 4402

-The supernova SN 1976B was observed in NGC 4402 in 1976.

-NGC 4402 will likely transition into a Jellyfish galaxy as it falls further towards the center of the galaxy cluster.
+NGC 4402 will likely transition into a jellyfish galaxy as it falls further towards the center of the galaxy cluster.
 GALEX observations of the galaxy do not appear to show trailing gas, dust and star formation streamers extending from the disc, indicating that the galaxy has likely begun to feel the effects of the ram pressure stripping only recently.
-NGC 4402 will likely lose a significant fraction of its star formation material to this process, rendering it an Anemic galaxy.
+NGC 4402 will likely lose a significant fraction of its star formation material to this process, rendering it an anemic galaxy.

+One supernova has been observed in NGC 4402 : SN 1976B (type unknown, mag.
+16.5) was discovered by Miklós Lovas on 28 February 1976.